thoklei/ReAllY/README.md

         model: model Object
         environment: string specifying gym environment or object of custom gym-like (implementing the same methods) environment
         num_parallel: int, number of how many agents to run in parall
-        total_steps: int, size of the total steps collected
+        total_steps: int, how many steps to collect for the exporence replay
-        returns: list of strings specifying what is to be returned by the box supported are: 'value_estimate', 'log_prob', 'monte_carlo'
+        returns: list of strings specifying what extra information (besides state, action, reward, new_state, not_done) is to be returned by the experience replay supported are: 'value_estimate', 'log_prob', 'monte_carlo', defaults to empty list
         actin_sampling_type: string, type of sampling actions, supported are 'epsilon_greedy', 'thompson', or 'continous_normal_diagonal'

     @kwargs: